astronomy-commons/lsdb/README.md

 multiple HiPSCat partitioned surveys.

-Check out our [ReadTheDocs site](https://lsdb.readthedocs.io/en/latest/) for more information on partitioning, installation, and contributing.
+Check out our [ReadTheDocs site](https://lsdb.readthedocs.io/en/latest/) for more information on NONSWENSWE, installation, and contributing.

 See related projects: